|

 SWCPC 739 E1

-This collection consists of various photographs related to cotton production and cotton
+This collection contains photographs related to cotton production and cotton

-unidentified people.
-Other photos consisted of a banquet held by the Home Economics
+other unidentified people.
+Other photos consisted of a banquet held by the Home

 James, Wanda